mapproxy/mapproxy/doc/sources.rst

 Tiles
 """""

-Use the type ``tile`` to request data from from existing tile servers like TileCache and GeoWebCache.
+Use the type ``tile`` to request data from existing tile servers like TileCache and GeoWebCache.
 You can also use this source cascade MapProxy installations.

 ``url``
 ^^^^^^^